lukedoolittle/moviematch/README.md

       chmod +x setup.sh
       ./setup.sh
       sudo reboot

+### Run Website

 Clone this repository and move into the directory

       git clone https://github.com/lukedoolittle/moviematch.git
       cd moviematch

-Load the initial SMALL static set of data (optional)
+Load the initial SMALL static set of data

       ./data/small_data_load.sh

+Build and run webserver

+      ./launch.sh

+Get the Public DNS (IPv4) address from your EC2 instance and navigate to that uri in a browser

+### Load Additional Data

 Load the initial static set of data